 Then, he felt something underneath him.
 Something alive.

 “I didn’t die,” he remembers thinking, “and now I’m going to be eaten by a shark.”
-Whatever the creature was, it kept Hines buoyant by periodically nudging him to keep him afloat, according to <em<The San Francisco Chronicle.
+Whatever the creature was, it kept Hines buoyant by periodically nudging him to keep him afloat.

 Later, people who gathered to watch the rescue would say it was a sea lion or a seal.
 Perhaps even a dolphin — animals that have been known to help people in danger.